apache/hudi/website/versioned_docs/version-0.11.0/hoodie_deltastreamer.md

 :::note
 - If the upstream data cannot guarantee the order, you need to specify option `write.precombine.field` explicitly;
-- The MOR table can not handle DELETEs in event time sequence now, thus causing data loss.
-You better switch on the changelog mode through option `changelog.enabled`.
 :::

 ### Bulk Insert